Mail Us

 What Is Outpatient Hysteroscopy?

-Outpatient hysteroscopy involves using a thin camera (a hysteroscope) to examine the lining of the uterus.
-The procedure is done through the vagina, without cuts or incisions, and typically lasts between 10 and 30 minutes.
+Outpatient hysteroscopy involves using a thin, rigid hysteroscope—a camera-equipped instrument—to examine the lining of the uterus.
+The procedure is done through the vagina, without cuts or incisions, and typically lasts between 10 and 20 minutes.
 Most patients return home the same day and experience minimal downtime.

 Why Choose Medicana?

-• Specialist-led care: Your procedure is performed by an experienced consultant gynaecologist.
+• Consultant-led care: Your procedure is performed by an experienced consultant gynaecologist.

 • Comfort and dignity: Our caring team ensures you’re fully informed, supported, and comfortable at every stage.